Emergencies - pet welfare

 - a photograph of your pet for identification purposes - perhaps put a photograph in your purse now so it is ready when you need it

 - any medication your pet needs

 - if you have advance warning of an evacuation (such as flooding), try to place your pets somewhere safe such as a local cattery or boarding kennels - local animal charities may be able to help

-If you are unable to re-locate your pet, bring it with you to the Local Authority Rest Centre.
+If you are unable to re-locate your pet, bring it with you to the rest centre.
 If the evacuation is only for a few hours your pet will be able to remain with you, however if an overnight stay is required we will endeavour to help you find suitable accommodation for your pet with a boarding kennel or vet.

 Don’t forget about outside pets such as rabbits, guinea pigs, tortoises and so on.